Updated: Nov 18, 2022

 In California, firing someone for reporting a law violation or for reasons against public policy is also considered wrongful termination.

-Employees are not always covered by California's at-will legislation.
-There exist contracts between employers and employees that may limit the employer's authority to fire a worker at any time.
+California's at-will legislation does not always cover employees.
+Contracts between employers and employees may limit the employer's authority to fire a worker at any time.

 Employees might be able to claim wrongful termination in these situations if the employer had no reason to fire them.
 Contractual employees can be fired for various reasons, including willful breach of contract, frequent neglect of employment obligations, or inability to perform duties.
 State laws recognize both verbal and written contracts.